 I didn’t actually go on a ‘gap year’ after school, but I did make the most of my second and third university summers as a camp counselor at summer camp.
 I went into the work place for a few years and then, since starting this blog, I’ve been travelling for over five years.

 One of my past jobs was to work for a gap year planning company so I think I’m well placed to advise on planning gap years and everything you need to consider.
+You can also take a look at this helpful list, on how to plan for travelling long term.

 – Post in collaboration with Travel Insurance Explained